NTU-Mecatron/brittle-stars-unitysim/docs/randomizer_guide.md

 ### BackgroundObjectPlacementRandomizer
 ![image](https://github.com/user-attachments/assets/c9ea983a-9230-47a9-9c8c-912ff52e7e7a)

-This randomizer will scatter different shapes of seabeds at the background of the camera view.
+This randomizer will scatter different shapes at the background of the camera view to act as chaotic background.
 Here, we are using the Prefabs provided in the sample folder of perception.
 - **🟢 Action**: Click _**Add Folder**_, and from the file explorer window that opens, choose the folder which prefabs needed are stored.
 In this project, we use the sample prefabs in `Assets/Samples/Perception/<Perception Package Version>/Tutorial Files/Background Objects/Prefabs`.
 - **🟢 Action**: Set the rest of the properties of `Depth`, `Layer Count`, `Separation Distance` and `Placement Area` according to your preferences.
 The parameters we used is  `Depth = 0, Layer Count = 2, Separation Distance = 0.7, Placement Area = (8,8)`.
 The `Separation Distance` will define how crowded the prefabs of seabed are, while `Placement Area` will control the area of where prefabs of seabed will be scattered.